JJHick95/nlp_p1_chi-sea-dsc/README.md

 print(f"Our initial token set for our first document is {len(manual_cleanup)} words long")
 ```

+    Our initial token set for our first document is 154 words long

 ```python
 print(f"Our initial token set for our first document has {len(set(first_document.split()))} unique words")
 ```

+    Our initial token set for our first document has 117 unique words

 ```python
 print(f"After remove caps, our first document has {len(set(manual_cleanup))} unique words")
 ```

+    After remove caps, our first document has 115 unique words

 ## Punctuation